AtahanAlp/AtahanAlp/README.md

 ### Hi there 👋

-- 📚 I'm currently a freshman at Bilkent University.
+- 📚 I'm currently an undergraduate student at Bilkent University.

 - 💻 I'm studying Computer Science.